If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Originally, Nespresso came under fire for their almost impossible to recycle capsules and the huge amount of waste they created.
-The company have done a lot of work to ensure that they are not only making recycling easy but also becoming environmentally friendly overall.
+The company has done a lot of work to ensure that they are not only making recycling easy but also becoming environmentally friendly overall.

 Nespresso capsules, both original and Vertuoline, can be recycled through the company’s own program.
 With every order from Nespresso, you get bags for the empty capsules.
-If you got the capsules elsewhere you need to call for the bags.
+If you got the capsules elsewhere, you need to call for the bags.

 DigitalTrends reports that, according to Nespresso, 90% of customers have a recycling solution near them.
 That means there’s a Nespresso boutique or recycling center that full bags can be dropped off at or that your post person can take the bag when delivering your next order from the Nespresso website.
 Again, they encourage you to buy straight from them!

 Nespresso (and its competitors) also have various quality assurance and fair trade practices with suppliers.
-This is one of the reasons that, single-serve coffee machines are actually the second-most environmentally friendly way to get your coffee fix, reports Wired.com!
+This is one of the reasons that single-serve coffee machines are actually the second-most environmentally friendly way to get your coffee fix, reports Wired.com!

 Cost Per Cup

 As I mentioned earlier, Nespresso Vertuo line capsules are more expensive than Nespresso Original capsules.